sábado, 19 de marzo de 2022

 A DAY FOR VINDICATION, MARCH 12, WORLD ELEPHANTIASIS DAY

-Despite effective treatment, lymphedema is still one of the world’s most neglected diseases, and people in many countries are shunned, denied basic human rights, and discriminated against.
+Despite effective treatment, lymphedema is still one of the world’s most neglected diseases, and people in many countries are shunned and discriminated against.
 The burden associated with lymphedema Stage III (elephantiasis) affects the physical, psychological, social, and economic well-being of people, contributing to the cycle of disability, disfigurement (body deformities), and social stigmatization, poverty, and suffering.

-World Elephantiasis Day is celebrated during Lymphedema Awareness Month and aims to raise awareness about diseases that affect the Lymphatic Vascular System, and teach people that it is easily treatable today.
+World Elephantiasis Day is celebrated during Lymphedema Awareness Month, which aims to raise awareness about diseases that affect the Lymphatic Vascular System, and teach people that it is easily treatable today.
 Lymphedema Stage III (elephantiasis) is not a rare condition, and many people in developing continue to suffer due to a lack of access to basic medical care.

 Vascular medicine or vascular surgery specialists typically recommend a combination of preventive treatments for people with venous insufficiency and lymphatic dysfunction.
 Some of the simple basic daily self-care preventive treatment strategies include avoiding long periods of standing or sitting, exercising regularly, controlling weight, elevating limbs while sitting and lying down, wearing gradient compression garments, taking antibiotics as needed to treat skin infections, practicing good hygiene and skin care, and using adequate clothing and footwear.